maldoinc/wireup/docs/pages/factory_functions.md

 ## Usage

-In order for the container to inject these dependencies, you must register the factory function.
-This can be achieved by using the `@service` decorator or by calling `container.register(fn)` directly.
+In order for the container to inject these dependencies, you must register the factory function by using the `@service` decorator or by calling `container.register(fn)` directly.

 When the container needs to inject a dependency, it checks known factories to see if any of them can create it.

 !!! info "Good to know"
-    Return type annotation of the factory is required as it tells the container what is being built.
+    Return type annotation of the factory is required as it denotes what will be built.

 ## Examples